LagoVista/docs/PipelineModules/Listeners/AMQPClient.md

 title: AMQP Client
 keywords: listener, cloud, azure, eventhub, messagequeue

-status: inprocess
+status: approved
 created: 20170922
 updated: 20170922
-createdby: Kevin D. Wolf
+createdby: bytemaster-0xff
-updatedby: Kevin D. Wolf
+createdby: bytemaster-0xff
 ---
 [Home](../../Index.md) > [Pipeline Modules](../Index.md) > [Listeners](../Listener.md)

 # AMQP Client

-**Note:**  *Please [contact us](http://support.nuviot.com) if you plan to use your AMQP Server or Broker and are running into issues with integration, we'll be happy to work with you to ensure a successful integration*
+**Note:**  *Please [contact us](http://support.nuviot.com/contactus) if you plan to use your AMQP Server or Broker and are running into issues with integration, we'll be happy to work with you to ensure a successful integration*

 Currently NuvIoT doesn't implement it's own dedicated AMQP server, it does however offer the option to connect to a 3rd party AMQP server